 At the same time, I began looking after myself, which addicts tend not to do: eating well, sleeping, and connecting with other people in recovery.
 This, along with therapy to explore my emotional “issues,” was integral to my recovery.

 The beauty of my life today is, I think, its relative normality!
 I’ve got a really good relationship with my ex-wife and a fantastic, deep relationship with my children.
+I have a wonderful new partner.
 I’m productive, and have written and published more than I ever did while I was drinking and using drugs.
 I’ve got money in the bank for the first time in my life.
 I used to be down to my last $10 every day.
 Now simple, everyday things like buying a pair of shoes (or even socks!), going for a swim, or going out for dinner give me great pleasure.
 This never used to be possible, because I spent all my time and money getting and using drugs.

 I used to think this kind of “normal” existence was boring, a sell-out – or something like that.
 But normal life really is a beautiful thing; and getting and using drugs now seems to me to be the most boring, monotonous kind of existence conceivable.
 Is there anything more predictable than an addiction?
 Is there anything more tedious?
 Anything more repetitive?
 If there is, I can’t think of it.